thorstendb-ARM/Blinky_NucleoL476_RTX/README.md

 The **Blinky** project is a simple example that can be used to verify the basic tool setup.
-It provides as example forRTX5 on STM32 Nucleo-L476RG for RTOS Views plugin, see https://github.com/mcu-debug/rtos-views
+It provides as example for RTX5 on STM32 Nucleo-L476RG for RTOS Views plugin, see https://github.com/mcu-debug/rtos-views

 It is compliant to the Cortex Microcontroller Software Interface Standard (CMSIS) and uses the CMSIS-RTOS2 API interface for RTOS functionality.
 The CMSIS-RTOS2 API